 2. Shipping considerations when starting a wholesale business

-As a wholesale business, it is crucial that you get orders to customers as quickly as possible without risking damage to the items.
-If you fail to get shipping right, there is a strong possibility that you’ll lose customers and have to deal with a lot of complaints.
+As a wholesale business, it’s crucial that you get orders to customers as quickly as possible without risking damage to the items.
+If you fail to get shipping right, there’s a strong possibility that you’ll lose customers and have to deal with a lot of complaints.

 Some of the most common issues when shipping orders to customers are lost items, delays, and damaged goods.
 While you may not have direct control over most of these issues, there are ways you can help mitigate them.